 You are, unfortunately, not allowed to take photos inside.
 The garden outside is free to enter and was covered in a light blanket of snow.
 It was stunning.

 Walk to the Wurzburg Christmas Market

 The picturesque Wurzburg Christmas Market was a short walk, maybe under five minutes away, from the Wurzburg Residence.
 In fact, the entire town is very walkable.
 We passed by the Wurzburg Cathedral along the way.

 It was the second market we visited, after the Frankfurt Christmas Market, noticeably less crowded and more oriented toward gifts.

-It’s not a huge market by comparison to some but it’s easy to browse with a small Kathe Wohlfarcht store, lots of hand-blown glass, silicone bakeware, cookie cutters and all sorts of festive things.
+It’s not a huge market by comparison to some but it’s easy to browse with a small Kathe Wohlfarcht store, lots of hand-blown glass, silicone bakeware, cookie cutters, and all sorts of festive trinkets.

 The Bamberg Market was similar in that there were vendors selling fruits, veggies, cheese, meats, and flowers.
 And, of course, there was gluhwein but I became so wrapped up in shopping that I forgot (!!!) to order it.

 Every Christmas Market in Germany has a carousel for the kids.
 The Chapel of Mary can be seen behind the one here.

 Despite the cold, I quite enjoyed wandering Wurzburg’s market and shops.
 It’s a hard town to get lost here and I even ran into Saint Nicholas.

 I also popped into the Town Hall to see the replica of what the city looked like after the 1945 bombing.
 It’s quite staggering.

 It took just a few minutes to walk back to the boat, but the view from this bridge over the Main River provided a number of photo opps.

 If you weren’t on the river, Wurzburg would be a very worthwhile day trip from Frankfurt at just under 90 minutes by car.
 Have you been?